ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

 In this design, VMware vSAN storage is employed in Cloud Foundation instances and optionally in vCenter Server instances to provide shared storage for the vSphere hosts.

 As shown in Figure 1, vSAN aggregates the local storage across multiple ESXi hosts within a vSphere cluster and manages the aggregated storage as a single VM datastore.
 Within this design, the compute nodes contain local disk drives for the ESXi OS and the vSAN datastore.
 Regardless of which cluster a node belongs to, two 1-TB SATA drives are included in each node to house the ESXi installation.

 Figure 1. vSAN concept

 ![vSAN concept](virtual_vSAN.svg "vSAN aggregates the local storage across multiple ESXi hosts within a vSphere cluster and manages the aggregated storage as a single VM datastore")

 vSAN employs the following components:
-* Two-disk group vSAN design, with each disk group consisting of two or more disks.
+* Two-disk group vSAN design; each disk group with two or more disks.
 One SSD of the smallest size in the group serves as the cache tier and the remaining SSDs serve as the capacity tier.
 * The onboard RAID controller is configured for each drive except for the two OS drives, at the RAID-0 level.
 * A single vSAN datastore is created from all storage.